shopsys/shopsys/open-source-license-acknowledgements-and-third-party-copyrights.md

 # Open Source License Acknowledgements and Third-Party Copyrights

-Shopsys Platform is licensed under the terms of the [Shopsys Community License](./LICENSE).
+Shopsys Platform is licensed under the terms of the [Shopsys Platform Development License](./LICENSE).

 Shopsys Platform utilizes third party software from various sources.
 Portions of this software are copyrighted by their respective owners as indicated in the copyright notices below.